 Lord Shiva carries an influential denomination when it comes to the Hindu religion.
-Till date, we have been worshipping him just because the elders in our family told us to do so.
+To date, we have been worshipping him just because the elders in our family told us to do so.
 However, now is the time to take the onus to decipher the rationale behind his persona.
 Keep reading to understand why he is depicted as a saadhu with bare minimum accessories, as opposed to the personality of other Gods, who are decked up in fine ornaments and in elaborate ensembles.

 Lord Shiva’s personality has an aura of mystery around it.
-It is recorded in the Hindu mythology that he lives in gloomy icy mountains, thereby depriving himself of all the materialistic elements.
+It is recorded in Hindu mythology that he lives in gloomy icy mountains, thereby depriving himself of all the materialistic elements.
 One piece of folklore also says that he resides in a crematorium.
 His geotic image depicts that he holds a ‘naag’ (snake) around his neck.
-In addition, he is offered ‘bhang’ and ‘dhatura’ as ‘prasadam’ or ‘naivedyam’.
+In addition, he is offered ‘bhang’ and ‘dhatura’ as ‘prasadam’ or ‘naivedyam‘.
 Every fact about him carries an interesting secret behind it.

 1. Shiva’s Three Eyes

 Lord Shiva is the only Hindu deity to possess three eyes.
-Therefore, he is known as ‘Trinetradhari’, His third eye symbolizes wisdom.
-We all posses a ‘third eye’ or so to say wisdom; it just needs to be ‘awakened’ or used at the right time.
+Therefore, he is known as ‘Trinetradhari’, His third eye symbolises wisdom.
+We all possess a ‘third eye’ or so to say wisdom; it just needs to be ‘awakened’ or used at the right time.
 At the time of crises, when our senses fail to show us the correct path, this ‘third eye’ comes to our rescue.
 It helps keep us away from danger, if we ‘awaken’ it or ‘use our wisdom’ by being patient and using our understanding, instead of panicking and doing harm to ourselves.

 2. Ashes on Shiva’s Body